|

 the nineteen forties and was published in 1950 (Double Day and Company).

-Naturally this guide deals mostly with 78 rpm shellac records and just
+Naturally this guide deals mostly with 78 RPM shellac records and just

 a few long playing records, mostly dubbings from earlier shellac recordings.